Stephen G. Bloom: Writings

 Bloom has also written a number of short stories, and co-written a play called Shoedog.
 He wrote the book Postville: A Clash of Cultures in Heartland America, a look at a Chabad hasidic community that moved into a small Midwestern town.
 His book was heavily criticized in Jewish religious circles as having an anti-religious bias.

 He has published The Oxford Project with photographer Peter Feldstein.
 The book consists of a series portraits of residents of Oxford, Iowa, taken 21 years apart with first-person text from the subjects.

-Tears of the Mermaid, his book about the history of pearls and the people who collect, trade, sell, and obsess over them, was published by St. Martin's Press in 2009.
+Tears of Mermaids, his book about the history of pearls and the people who collect, trade, sell, and obsess over them, was published by St. Martin's Press in 2009.Works.